triplecanopy/b-ber/src/README.md

   Some common commands are:

-    Creating books
+    Creating projects
       bber create     Start a new project
       bber generate   Create a new chapter.
-Accepts arguments for metadata. bber watch      Preview the book in a browser during development bber build      Create an ePub, mobi, PDF, or all file formats
+Accepts arguments for metadata. bber watch      Preview the project in a browser during development bber build      Create an ePub, mobi, PDF, or all file formats

-    Viewing books
+    Viewing projects
       bber site     Clone the bber-reader into `site` bber serve    Preview the compiled epub in the bber-reader